manaswini-vellanki/capgemini-data-engineering-training/week1/Day 4/readme.md

-## 🔹 Objective
+🔹 Objective

-In this phase, the goal is to perform data cleaning, transformation, and pattern extraction using PySpark and Regular Expressions (Regex).
+In this phase, the goal is to understand how to use SQL functions to clean and transform data.
-The focus is on handling real-world data issues such as inconsistent formats, missing values, and extracting useful patterns from text data.
+The focus is on handling missing values, formatting text data, and working with date-related information.

----

-## 🔹 Problem Summary
+🔹 Problem Summary

 The datasets used in this phase contained:

-- Text data with mixed patterns (alphabets + numbers)
-- Columns like email, phone, and IDs that required pattern extraction
-- Missing (NULL) values in some fields
-- Inconsistent formats in categorical columns
+Missing (NULL) values that could affect calculations Text data in inconsistent formats (uppercase, lowercase, spaces) Date columns that required extraction and comparison

-The main tasks were to:
+The task was to:

-- Clean and standardize the data
-- Extract specific patterns using Regular Expressions
-- Handle NULL values effectively
+Handle NULL values properly
-- Perform transformations using PySpark DataFrame operations

----
+Standardize and clean text data
+Extract meaningful insights from date columns
+Apply classification logic based on conditions

-## 🔹 Approach
+🔹 Approach

-1. Loaded the dataset into a PySpark DataFrame
-2. Inspected the data for inconsistencies and missing values
-3. Applied filtering conditions to extract required records
+Identified columns with missing or inconsistent data Applied appropriate NULL-handling techniques to avoid errors Cleaned and formatted string data for consistency
-4. Used column transformations to clean and standardize data
+Used date-based operations to calculate differences and extract components Applied conditional logic to categorize data
-5. Applied Regular Expressions to extract patterns from text fields
-6. Performed sorting, deduplication, and data enrichment
-7. Generated the final structured output

----

-## 🔹 Key Transformations Used
+🔹 Key Transformations Used

-### 🔸 Regular Expressions (Regex)

-Regex was used to extract patterns from text-based columns such as:

-- Extracting numbers from strings
-- Identifying patterns at the beginning or end of values
-- Extracting parts of emails (username, domain)
-- Extracting country codes from phone numbers
-- Separating alphabetic and numeric values
+🔸 NULL Functions

+These functions are used to handle missing values in the dataset.

+Replace NULL values with default values to prevent calculation errors Ensure that mathematical operations do not return NULL results Compare values safely without causing unexpected outputs

 Importance:
-Regex helps in extracting meaningful patterns from unstructured text data, which is very common in real-world datasets.

----

-### 🔸 Data Filtering

-- Applied conditions to filter rows based on specific column values
-- Used logical operators to combine multiple filters
+Handling NULL values is critical because ignoring them can lead to incorrect results in aggregations and calculations.

+🔸 String Functions

+These functions are used to clean and standardize text data.

+Convert text to uppercase or lowercase for consistency Format names into proper readable format
+Extract specific parts of a string when needed
+Remove unnecessary spaces or unwanted characters

 Importance:
-Filtering helps in selecting only relevant data for analysis.

----

-### 🔸 Column Transformations

-- Renamed columns for better readability
-- Created new columns using constant or derived values
-- Standardized categorical values
+String functions improve data quality and make the output more readable and consistent, which is important for reporting and analysis.

+🔸 Date Functions

+These functions help in working with date and time data.

+Extract components such as year or month from a date Calculate the difference between two dates
+Identify current date for comparison
+Convert date values into meaningful formats

 Importance:
-Transformations improve data consistency and prepare it for analysis.

----

-### 🔸 Conditional Logic

-- Applied conditional rules to modify column values
-- Categorized data based on specific conditions

-Importance:
-Helps apply business logic and makes the data more meaningful.

----

-### 🔸 NULL Handling

-- Identified missing values in columns
-- Replaced NULL values with default values

-Importance:
-Prevents errors during processing and ensures accurate results.

----

-### 🔸 Sorting & Deduplication

-- Sorted data based on one or more columns
-- Removed duplicate records

-Importance:
-Ensures clean and well-organized data for analysis.

----

-### 🔸 Date Functions

-- Added current date columns
-- Calculated future and past dates

-Importance:
-Used for time-based tracking and analysis.

----

-### 🔸 String Operations

-- Standardized text format (case conversion)
-- Split columns into structured formats

-Importance:
-Improves readability and usability of text data.

----
+Date functions are essential for time-based analysis such as calculating experience, delivery time, or duration.

-## 🔹 Output / Results
+🔹 Output / Results

-The following outputs were generated:

-- Cleaned dataset with consistent formatting
-- Extracted patterns such as:
-  - Email components
-  - Phone number country codes
-  - Numeric and alphabetic segments
-- Dataset with minimal NULL-related issues
-- Sorted and deduplicated data ready for analysis

----
+The transformations resulted in:

+Clean datasets with properly handled NULL values Consistent and well-formatted text data
+Accurate date-based calculations and insights Categorized outputs based on business rules

-## 🔹 Data Engineering Considerations
+🔹 Data Engineering Considerations

-- Ensured proper handling of NULL values
-- Applied regex carefully to avoid incorrect pattern extraction
-- Maintained data consistency after transformations
-- Verified outputs after each transformation step

----
+Proper handling of NULL values ensures data reliability Consistent string formatting improves data usability Accurate date calculations are crucial for time-based decisions Applying logic-based classification helps in business understanding

-## 🔹 Challenges Faced
+🔹 Challenges Faced

-- Understanding complex regex patterns
-- Extracting specific parts of strings accurately
-- Handling mixed data types in columns
-- Managing NULL values during transformations

----
+Managing NULL values in calculations without affecting results Choosing the correct function for string manipulation Understanding how date differences are calculated Applying correct conditions for

-## 🔹 Learnings
+🔹 Learnings

-- How Regular Expressions are used for pattern extraction
-- Importance of data cleaning in real-world scenarios
+Importance of cleaning data before performing analysis Practical use of NULL functions in real-world datasets How string functions enhance data presentation
-- Practical usage of PySpark DataFrame transformations
-- Handling missing data effectively
-- Applying conditional logic for data standardization
+Role of date functions in deriving meaningful insights Use of conditional logic for categorizing data

----

-## 🔹 Topics Covered

-- Regular Expressions (pattern matching & extraction)
-- Data filtering and transformations
-- NULL value handling
-- String manipulation
-- Date operations
-- Sorting and deduplication